E-commerce

 Business measurement

-LCP, INP, and perception
+LCP, INP and perception

-Mobile first: user journeys and forms
+Mobile first: journeys and forms

-• Minimum fields and appropriate input types.
+• Minimum fields and suitable input types.

-• Visible CTAs without covering variants.
+• Visible CTAs without covering the variants.

 • Contrast on fees and policies.

-• Real tests across multiple screen sizes.
+• Real tests on several screen sizes.

 Campaigns and mobile

-Offers, social proof and ethics
+Offers, social proof, and ethics

 Margin and conversion